 The sample used in this study amounted to 159 units.
-The sample volume is calculated by multiplying the number of variables by the indicators of each construct [50].
+The sample volume is calculated by multiplying the number of variables by the indicators of each (57 struct [50].
 The number of indicators is 32.
 The sampling technique is connected with the non-probability sampling and purposive sampling methods.
 The sample is concentrated in small, medium, and big (SMB) companies engaged in food and beverage, showroom and workshop, beauty and health, education, logistics and distribution, export and import, and others in Indonesia.
 The sample was selected based on reports from the Boston Consulting Group (BCG) and Telkom regarding the use of digital technology by several business sectors.
-Table 1 details the profile of respondents based on age, line of business and occupation, position level, type of business, number of employees, and age of company.